1. How much can we tell you about the dog you want to adopt?

 4. How much does it cost to bring a dog over and what has to be done?

-A dog has to be spayed or neutered first and foremost if it has not been done already.
-Vaccinations, worming, flea treatments and an international pet passport are included in the adoption fee of £100.
+A dog or cat must be neutered prior to adoption and in most cases, it has been done already.
+Required vaccinations, worming, flea treatments and an EU pet passport are also included in the adoption fee.

 5. What should I expect from my rescue dog to start with?